nekotodance/PromptViewer/readme-en.md

-## About PromptViewer 0.1.2
+## About PromptViewer 0.1.3
 PromptViewer is a tool designed to easily sort images created with StableDiffusion into a specified folder while checking the prompt information.
-With a mouse or keyboard, you can quickly preview and sort with only one hand!
+Using a mouse or keyboard, you can quickly and easily preview and sort with only one hand!
+Supports display of jpg, png, and webp files
 ![PromptViewer-image](docs/PromptViewer-image001.jpg)

 ## How to install (simplified)